 Much like a double-layered wall, two-factor authentication requires users to provide a code sent to their personal email or phone number after originally inputting their password.
 2FA can also be used to verify a customer’s personal contact information (email and phone number) to ensure they don't submit wrong data.
 Two-factor authentication is also useful in creating user accounts and resetting passwords (if they forget).

 Tokens are also very important in creating an MFA step before huge transactions are completed.
-This curbs fraud as only the owner of the account should have access to the token or secret code required to validate the transaction.
+This curbs fraud, as only the owner of the account should have access to the token or secret code required to validate the transaction.
+Organizations that focus on verifying customer identity often integrate MFA as a standard security measure.

 Recommended - Synthetic Identity Fraud: What is it & How does it work?